SeaSharpe/RequirementAnalysis/UseCases.md

     <td>
       2. System returns a list of shipped and unshipped orders.<br>
       4. System returns a view of the order<br>
-      6. System processes the order and returns a message &ldquo;Successfully Processed Order to the website.
+      6. System processes the order and returns a message &ldquo;Successfully Processed Order&rdquo; to the website.
 The system then returns the Employee to their Home Screen
     </td>
   </tr>
   <tr>